witiz/markupy/docs/usage.md

 got a chunk: '</ul>'
 ```

+!!! note

+    This feature can be leveraged to stream HTML contents by returning a generator instead of a fully generated str.
+How to integrate this is heavily depending on which framework you are using to power your website.

 Just like [render_node()](#render-elements-without-a-parent-orphans), there is
 `iter_node()` that can be used when you need to iterate over a list of elements
 without a parent: